ymyke/cardio/DOMAIN.md

   Can the TSM be used somehow to that end?
 - Corveaux special ability/animal?
 Can consume ghosts/souls/spirits and release them as blood/energy/...?
+- Have floor tiles with special effects?
+I.e., more strength if a create is on it?